insure logo

 “Generally, people who drive less often have a decreased chance of being in an accident,” says Kelly Hernandez, associate vice president of personal lines telematics at Nationwide Insurance.

-On the other hand, those who spend many miles on the road may pay more.
+On the other hand, those who drive many miles may pay more.
 The more you’re on the road, the higher the chance you’ll get into an accident.
-That means car insurance companies consider you a higher risk and so your rates will reflect this.
+That means car insurance companies consider you a higher risk, and so your rates will reflect this.

 Insurance companies reward those who pose less risk, so drivers who drive less receive low-mileage car insurance discounts.